tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  #. the only Packet Data Network (PDN) type supported is IPv4
  #. the SGW and PGW functional entities are implemented within a single
-    node, hich is hence referred to as the SGW/PGW node
+    node, which is hence referred to as the SGW/PGW node
  #. scenarios with inter-SGW mobility are not of interests.
 Hence, a
     single SGW/PGW node will be present in all simulations scenarios
  #. a clear use case for the EPC model is to accurately simulate the